Benedict Arnold, an American hero...

 This may have been the

-beginning of Arnold's decision to betray his country.
+beginning of his decision to betray his country.

 He was angry and bitter